 Samsung Pay availability

 Samsung Pay is accepted in stores, in apps and online, and it works with most card readers.
-It uses both NFC and magnetic secure transmission technology.
-MST technology emits a magnetic signal that acts like the magnetic strip you find on most credit cards.
+It uses both NFC and magnetic secure transmission (MST) technology.
+MST technology emits a magnetic signal that acts like the magnetic stripe you find on most credit cards.
 This allows you to use this electronic wallet at more terminals than some similar applications allow, but it will not work at gas station pumps or ATMs where you physically stick your card into a reader.

 Samsung Pay security